dewittpe/pkgstr-and-ci/00-slides/talk.md

 * There are five subdirectories to represent five different users.

-* `imporant-script.R`: a simple data load, explore, simple summary and a simple regression model.
+* `important-script.R`: a simple data load, explore, simple summary and a simple regression model.

-* The `each-user.sh` bash script will evaluate `imporant-script.R` in each user directory.
+* The `each-user.sh` bash script will evaluate `important-script.R` in each user directory.

 * Let's review some files on the next slide.